-Whilst the transparency requirements of the Alternative Investment Fund Managers Directive will be helpful for investors, funds lawyer Meera Shah argues that investors should continue to negotiate additional information rights.
+Whilst the transparency requirements of the Alternative Investment Fund Managers Directive will be helpful for investors, it could be argued that investors should continue to negotiate additional information rights.

 The AIFMD and its secondary measures have been one of the most controversial and heavily debated pieces of financial regulation to emerge from the European Union (EU).
 The AIFMD seeks to regulate fund managers (AIFMs) of alternative investment funds (AIFs) in the non-UCITS fund sector.